 Procedure.
 On arrival at the laboratory each participant was asked to read and sign a consent form and was seated alone in a small low-lit room.
 On the first session participants were told that they would be doing three tasks: an object-naming task, detection task, and a search task, and their eye movements would be recorded while performing the tasks.
 They were also told that on the Tuesday, Wednesday and Thursday session they will only do the search task and on Friday again all three tasks.

 The masking condition (Blank and Unmodified) and the location of the mask (left or right) were blocked and the block order was randomized.
 Participants were informed of the condition before they started each block.
 Participants were instructed to press a space bar with their left hand to initialize each trial and to press the arrow keys with their right hand.
 Each trial consisted of a black fixation point (letter x) subtending 1.5x2.5cm (1.9°x3.1°), presented at the centre of the computer screen.
 On the press of a space bar, the fixation point was immediately replaced by the search array, with the mask applied according to the condition.
 For example, in the right-side mask block the display was increasingly uncovered as the participants moved their eyes to the far right, and as they moved their eyes to the left the screen was increasingly covered with the mask.
 The display remained on the screen until the participant made their response, or after 60 seconds had elapsed without a response.
 The display was replaced with the initial fixation point for the next trial 200ms after the left or right arrow key was pressed.
 Participants completed three of 80 trials (240 trials total):one block masked to the left, one to the right and one block with no mask( Unmodified condition).
 The target was present on half of all trials in each block and the participants’ task was to indicate the presence or absence of a target.
 All participants were asked to respond as quickly and as accurately as possible.
 Auditory feedback in the form of a beep immediately followed every incorrect key press.
 Before each block of trials participants underwent a nine-point eye movement calibration sequence.
-Participants were not given any information about hemianopia or simulated hemianopia until they finished the experiment.
-After participants completed the 3 tasks and the session was over experimenter reminded participants that they would be paid 20 pounds for their participation in the experiment regardless of their performance and added that they would laso receive additional £5 on every following session if they improved their reaction times compared to their best performance on any previous session and their accuracy stayed at least the same as on the first session (to avoid speed-accuracy trade-off).
+Participants were not given any information about hemianopia or simulated hemianopia until they finishedthe last session.
+After participants completed the 3 tasks and the Monday session was over experimenter reminded participants that they would be paid 20 pounds for their participation in the experiment regardless of their performance and added that they would also receive additional £5 if they improved their reaction times compared to their best performance on any previous session and their accuracy stayed at least the same as on the first session (to avoid speed-accuracy trade-off).